srk-ullagallu/notes/docker-k8s/docker/Day-1.md

 Linux kernel creates an instance of that program in memory, assigns it resources, and gives it a unique Process ID (PID)—this is called a process

+# docker installation
+#!/bin/bash
+dnf install -y git docker tmux tree systemctl start docker usermod -aG docker ec2-user curl -L "https://github.com/docker/compose/releases/latest/download/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose chmod +x /usr/local/bin/docker-compose

+---

+## **Docker Objects**
+- **Images**: Read-only templates used for creating containers.
+An image includes a base OS, application code, application dependencies, and required system dependencies.
+- **Containers**: Running instances of images.
+A container is like a lightweight virtual machine with read-write capabilities.
+It can be created, started, stopped, paused, resumed, and removed.
+- **Networks**: Enable communication between containers or expose a container for external access over the internet.
+- **Volumes**: Containers are ephemeral, meaning their data is not persistent and is lost when the container stops or is removed.
+Volumes help persist data across container restarts.

+---

+## **Docker Architecture**
+1. **Docker CLI**: A command-line interface used to interact with Docker by running commands.
+2. **Docker Daemon**: The server process responsible for managing Docker objects such as images, containers, volumes, and networks.
+3. **REST API**: Provides a programmatic interface to manage Docker objects.
+4. **Container Runtime**: The component that actually runs the containers.
+5. **Images**: Pre-built templates used to create containers.
+6. **Containers**: Running instances of images that execute applications in isolated environments.
+7. **Repositories**: Storage locations (e.g., Docker Hub, AWS ECR) where images are stored and shared.

+---
 ### Linux Kernel Features: Namespaces and Cgroups

 Namespaces and cgroups are two kernel features.
 Namespaces provide isolation for processes, so each container has its own users, network stack, hostname, and IPC namespace, preventing interference with other processes.
 Cgroups allow us to restrict the system resource utilization of containers.